 Errors follow the GraphQL error spec.
 Each error includes amessage, an extensions.code for programmatic handling, and (where applicable) a path indicating which field produced the error.
 The code vocabulary mirrors Apollo Server’s defaults, so any GraphQL client library that already understands those codes will work without configuration:

-200 and an errors array; only UNAUTHENTICATED from the bearer-auth layer (missing or invalid Bearer token) and 404 (network does not exist or Headless API is not enabled) surface as non-200 HTTP statuses.
+200 and an errors array; only UNAUTHENTICATED from the bearer-auth layer (missing or invalid Bearer token) and 404 (Network does not exist or Headless API is not enabled) surface as non-200 HTTP statuses.

 Headless API vs. Admin API